biobricks/streaming-sequence-extractor/README.md

 # Output format

-The output will consist of all nucleotide or amino acid characters encountered in the sequences, as specified by in the 'Allowed sequence characters' section.
+The output will consist of all nucleotide or amino acid characters encountered in the sequences, as specified by in the 'Allowed sequence characters' section with the optional FASTA header.

 # Allowed input sequence characters